segmentio/action-destinations/.github/REQUIRED_FIELD_WARNING_TEMPLATE.md

 {{FIELDS_ADDED}}

-Consider adding these new fields as optional instead and assume default values in `perform` or `performBatch` block.
+Add these new fields as optional instead and assume default values in `perform` or `performBatch` block.